jatcwang/talks/2019_typesafe_error_handling/docs/presentation.md

 # Adventures in type-safe error handling

 ## About me

 - Scala Developer at <img style="box-shadow: none; margin: 0 0 3px 5px; vertical-align: sub;" src="./assets/images/medidata.png"/>
-- Typed FP and other useful tools
+- Types, FP and other tools that make me more productive
 - @jatcwang

 ## Error handling - A whirlwind tour